Student Rights and Conduct

 - Conduct occurring while using University-owned, leased or rented vehicles, or vehicles leased with student-appropriated funds.

-- events and meetings sponsored by University-recognized student organizations
+- events and meetings sponsored by the University or University-recognized student organizations

 - meetings or events where students represent the University or University-recognized organizations

-- practicum, internship, student field trip, student teaching, clinical settings, extension centers, residence centers, and independent study settings.
+- practicum, internship, student field trip, student teaching, clinical settings, extension centers, independent study settings, and study abroad and travel abroad settings

-- other off campus conduct such that the student’s conduct substantially interferes with the mission of the University including but not limited to, interference with the educational pursuits of its students, faculty, or staff.
+- other off campus conduct such that the student's conduct substantially interferes with the mission of the University including but not limited to, interference with the safety and well-being of self or others and/or interference with the academic pursuits of its students, faculty, or staff

-When a student organization engages in violations of the Student Conduct Code, actions may be taken against the student members as well as the organization itself when violations by those associated with the organization have received either express or implied approval or encouragement of the organization or its representatives.
+When a student organization engages in violations of the Student Conduct Code, actions may be taken against the student members as well as the organization itself.
+This is particularly true when violations by those associated with the organization have received either expressed or implied approval or encouragement of the organization or its representatives.
 With respect to organizations, the term "student" shall also refer to organizations.

 - Conduct by a guest of a student occurring on any property controlled, operated, or owned by the University.